CapybaraOrg/capybara-action/README.md

    select `Read and write` access.

    Then you will have to register your repository with Capybara backend.
-To do that, you will have to send an HTTP POST request to the Capybara backend `/v1/accounts` REST endpoint with your the GitHub token you just created (future development includes supporting better authentication process).
+To do that, you will have to send an HTTP POST request to the Capybara backend's `/v1/accounts` REST endpoint with the GitHub token you just created (future development includes supporting better authentication process).

    Example `cURL` request: